Bedding

-Bedding, also known as bedclothes or bed linen, is the materials laid above the mattress of a bed for hygiene, warmth, protection of the mattress, and decorative effect.
+Bedding, also called bedclothes or bed linen, is the materials laid above the mattress of a bed for hygiene, warmth, protection of the mattress, and decorative effect.
 Bedding is the removable and washable portion of a human sleeping environment.
 Multiple sets of bedding for each bed are often washed in rotation and/or changed seasonally to improve sleep comfort at varying room temperatures.
 Most standardized measurements for bedding are rectangular, but there are also some square-shaped sizes, which allows the user to put on bedding without having to consider its lengthwise orientation (e.g. a 220 × 220 cm duvet).

-In American English, the word bedding generally does not include the mattress, bed frame, or bed base (such as box-spring), while in British English it does.
+In American English, the word bedding generally does not include the mattress, while in British English it often does.
 In Australian and New Zealand English, bedding is often called manchester, especially in shops.
 Manchester was a center of the cotton industry in the late 18th and the 19th century, and into the 20th century, and so cotton goods (principally sheets and towels) were given the name 'Manchester goods', which later was simplified to 'manchester'.